 Optimizing Game Settings

 Let’s now optimize the actual game settings in Shadow of the Tomb Raider.
 We’re aiming for a stable 60 FPS with a GTX 1060 on 1080p.
-Please adjust accordingly.
+Feel free to adjust accordingly.

 - Launch Shadow of the Tomb Raider and click on Options.